Architecture, Wood and Civil Engineering Library / Engineering and Information Technology Library Burgdorf

 We welcome suggestions for new purchases.

-Please make sure to check whether the required document is already available in the NEBIS catalogue before you submit a purchase request.
+Please make sure to check whether the required document is already indexed on the search platform swisscovery before you submit a purchase request.

 Then send us as much information as possible (author, title, publisher, ISBN) and your user number.
 We will look into every suggestion.